marketing-done-right/dynamic-pages-creator/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Resolved an issue where the "SEO settings updated successfully." notice was being displayed incorrectly when saving settings in other plugins.

 = 1.3.0 =
 * Enqueued Select2 CSS and JS for improved dropdowns in the admin pages.
 * Enhanced `Draft Page Template` and `Parent Page` dropdowns with Select2 for better user experience.